KEEPSAKE CRAFTING 4 KIDS

 - Make sure the crafts you select are age appropriate for your crafter/s.

-- Once you’ve gathered all of the supplies for your project, create a sample a few days ahead of time.
-This gives you the opportunity to make any adjustments you might need.
+- Once you’ve gathered all of the supplies for your project, create a sample.
+This gives you the opportunity to make any adjustments you might need before your crafting event.
 For example: you see that the glue you selected isn’t holding the way you thought it would, now you have time to research a better option and purchase the correct glue.
 It also helps you to familiarize yourself with the project so you can answer any questions the children may have.
 Keep your samples and display them on your craft table at your event!

 - Protect your craft table by covering it with newspaper or plastic tablecloth/s before bringing out your supplies.